Tax Letters: Tax Tips 2014 – 31 Easily adaptable tax ideas for you and your familyDate: December, 2014

 - Contributions to an RDSP are not tax deductible and can be made until the end of the year in which the beneficiary turns 59 years of age.

 - To help you save, the Government pays a matching grant of up to $3,500.
 You are allowed to carry forward unused grant entitlements for up to ten years.

 If you have young children

-If you have a child enrolled in a prescribed program of artistic, cultural, recreational or developmental activity, you may be able to claim up to $500 of eligible expenses under the non-refundable Children’s Art Tax Credit (CATC).
-You may receive a non-refundable tax credit worth up to $75 per child under 16 years of age, or up to $150 for a child with a disability under 18 years of age.
+- If you have a child enrolled in a prescribed program of artistic, cultural, recreational or developmental activity, you may be able to claim up to $500 in 2014 of eligible expenses under the non-refundable Children’s Art Tax Credit (CATC).
+You may receive a non-refundable tax credit worth up to $75 per child under16 years of age, or up to $150 for a child with a disability under 18 years of age.
 Costs eligible for the credit include costs of registration or membership, including administration, instruction, and the rental of facilities or equipment.

-Under this program, families will receive up to $1,200 per year for each child under the age of six, paid in instalments of $100 per month per child.
+- Under this program, families will receive up to $1,200 in 2014 for each child under the age of six, paid in instalments of $100 per month per child.

-A single parent can designate the amount of the UCCB payments received to be included in the income of a child to take advantage of the child’s lower tax
+- A single parent can designate the amount of the UCCB payments received to be included in the income of a child to take advantage of the child’s lower tax rates.

-If you decide to transfer the UCCB payments to a child, any income earned on the payments by that minor child will be taxable to the child, not the parent.
-If the child’s taxable income is below $11,038 in 2013, the income will not be subject to federal or Ontario tax.
+- Income splitting opportunity: If you decide to transfer the UCCB payments to a child, any income earned on the payments by that minor child will be taxable to the child, not the parent.
+If the child’s taxable income is below $11,138 in 2014, the income will not be subject to federal or Ontario tax.

 share the benefit each month rather than being subjected to the previous six-month rotational basis.

 - The proposed Family Tax Cut allows an individual to transfer up to $50,000 of taxable income to his/her spouse who is in a lower tax bracket.